“Steve, what am I supposed to do on days when I’m not training?”

 We’ve all felt that soreness the day after (or two days after) strength training or from an intense run – our muscles have been broken down and are incredibly tight from all of the heavy lifting.

 For that reason, one of the best things you can do on an off day is to work on your flexibility and mobility.
-Dynamic stretching and mobility work helps prepare our body for the rigors of strength training and keeps us injury free!
+Dynamic stretching and mobility work helps prepare our body for the rigors of strength training, keeping us injury-free!